Cocktails

 - What does a Dubliner taste like?

-- Dubliner has a flavour profile featuring Orange, Oak, Spice, Sweet.
+- Dubliner has a flavour profile featuring Oak, Spice, Sweet, Bitter.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Dubliner?

-- Dubliner pairs well with Rich Food, BBQ, Charcuterie.
+- Dubliner pairs well with BBQ, Steak, Grilled Meat.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Dubliner?

 - The Dubliner has an ABV of approximately 33.5%.
 That's approximately 3.38 US standard drinks.
-A standard serving contains 436 calories, 20.7g sugar, 29.0g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 436 kcal, 20.7g sugar, 29.0g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Dubliner typically served?